The iconic blue sky Kyiv cathedral

 Demolition of St. Michael’s Golden-Domed Cathedral by bolsheviks

-At the beginning of summer 1919 Bolshevik (Communist) government moved to Kiev from Kharkiv.
+At the beginning of summer 1919 Bolshevik (Communist) government moved to Kyiv from Kharkiv.
 They started the nationalization of buildings and property.

 In the 1930s, Soviet historians called into question the known historical facts regarding the age of the cathedral.
 They emphasized that the medieval building had undergone major reconstructions and it hadn’t preserved the original Byzantine style.
 This discussion led to the demolition of the monastery.
 In its place, they planned a new administrative center for the Ukrainian Soviet Socialist Republic.